mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Project is a reference to AtlasProject resource the deployment belongs to
+Project is a reference to AtlasProject resource the deployment belongs to.

 <table>
     <thead>